Have you got no motivation to work anymore?

 It happens a lot of people.
 An article in Psychology Today showed that “…between 30 percent and 90 percent of Adults experience boredom at some point in their daily lives.”

 To try and change it up a bit see if you can get work on a project.
 Change is as good as a holiday.

-Working on a new project with new people might show you that actually you like the company and the people, you just got bored of your role!
+Working on a new project with new people might show you that actually, you like the company and the people, you just got bored with your role!

 How To Stay Motivated When You Hate Your Job #3: Pinpoint what exactly the problem is…

 It could just be the job making you miserable?

 Have you talked to other people in the organisation who do different roles?